ElektraInitiative/libelektra/tests/shell/shell_recorder/README.md

 < kdb set user/examples/shellrecorder/key value
 ```

-in the folder `Documents` in the home directory (`~/Documents/test.esr`).
-Shell Recorder tests start with a list of global values.
-The only
+in a file called `test.esr` in the folder `Documents` in the home directory (`~/Documents/test.esr`).
+Shell Recorder tests start with a
-required value is `Mountpoint`.
-It specifies the location in the KDB that the Shell Recorder will save before it runs the tests and restore
+list of global values.
+The only required value is `Mountpoint`.
+It specifies the location in the KDB that the Shell Recorder will save
-after it is finished.
-In our example the Shell Recorder will backup and restore everything below the namespace
+before it runs the tests and restore after it is finished.
+In our example the Shell Recorder will backup and restore everything below the
-`user/examples/shellrecorder`.
+namespace `user/examples/shellrecorder`.
 After the global values a Shell Recorder file contains a list of tests.

 As you can see above, we specify the command we want to test after an initial smaller-than sign (`<`).
 In our case we want to test the
 command `kdb set /examples/shellrecorder/key value`.
 The words above the command are directives that tell the Shell Recorder what it should